gvwilson/sdxpy/src/binary/index.md

 every byte that's a continuation of a character starts with the bits 10.
 (Such bytes are, unsurprisingly, called [%g continuation_byte "continuation bytes" %].)
-This rule means that if we look at any byte in a string we can immediately tell if it's the start of a character or the continuation of a character.
+This rule means that if we look at any byte in a string we can immediately tell if it starts a character or continues a character.
 Thus,
-if we want to represent a character whose code point is 1789:
+to represent the character whose code point is 1789:

 -   We convert decimal 1789 to binary 11011111101.
 -   We count and realize that we'll need two bytes: the first storing the high 5 bits of the character, the second storing the low 6 bits.
--   We encode the high 5 bits as 11011011,
+-   We encode the high 5 bits as 11011011:
-    meaning "start of a character with one continuation byte and the 5 payload bits 11011".
+    "start of a character with one continuation byte and 5 payload bits 11011".
--   We encode the low 6 bits as 10111101,
+-   We encode the low 6 bits as 10111101:
-    meaning "a continuation byte with 6 payload bits 111101".
+    "a continuation byte with 6 payload bits 111101".

 <div class="callout" markdown="1">